johanfive/fyi/README.md

 + **Easy Setup**: Simply create and commit an `FYI.md` file.
 + **Multi-roots** project support.
 + **Permanently dismissable notifications**: On a per-user basis.
 Control is in their hands.
-+ **2 levels of urgency**: By default all notifications are a `non-intrusive popup`, but they can be configured to be an `unavoidable modal`.
++ **2 levels of urgency**: By default all notifications are a `non-intrusive pop-up`, but they can be configured to be an `unavoidable modal`.
 + Inherently **collaborative**.

 ### Commands
 `shift` + `command` + `p`
-+ `FYI: Generate markdown file`: Creates a templated `FYI.md` file at the root of your project
++ `FYI: Generate markdown file`: Creates an `FYI.md` file at the root of your project
-+ `FYI: Reset Dismissed Notifications`: If you accidentally permanently-dismissed a notification but wish for it to popup again later, you can do a `reset`.
++ `FYI: Reset Dismissed Notifications`: Unsilence notifications that you permanently dismissed

 ## Requirements